 I've been dry-brushing for years and have enjoyed the ritual's many benefits: improved lymph flow and detoxification, exfoliation, and yes, less visible cellulite.
 Brushing in small, circular motions boosts circulation in the area, firming the skin and thus temporarily reducing the appearance of dimples.
 Is it the most effective method I've ever tried?
 No. But it's a nice bonus since I'm using my brush every morning anyway, and I've found that it really amplifies whatever other cellulite treatment I'm using.
 (It's worth noting that by sloughing off dead skin cells, dry-brushing also helps boost absorption of topical creams and oils.)

-Pevonia Stem Cells Phyto-Elite Intensive Body Corrector ($95)
+Best Body Lotion: Pevonia Stem Cells Phyto-Elite Intensive Body Corrector

-As soon as word got out that I was on the hunt for cellulite products, my editorial director, Faith, immediately directed me to these cool pouches that look like Prtty Peaushun, which can only be described as foundation for your body—on crack.
+As soon as word got out that I was on the hunt for cellulite products, my editorial director Faith immediately told me about these cool pouches from Prtty Peaushun, which can only be described as foundation for your body—on crack.
 It's a tinted emollient cream with light-reflecting particles, so it masks imperfections and provides an ultra-flattering glow.
 But it's not just a superficial fix—the formula also tightens and firms skin thanks to hardworking botanical extracts.
 It's basically an airbrushed bod in a Capri Sun pouch.
 (It doesn't get much better than that.)